FemmyCycle Menstrual Cup Review

 FemmyCycle Menstrual Cup Pros:

 - The teen model has one of the smallest diameters of menstrual cups on the market today.
-This makes it an excellent choice for teens, or smaller women, especially those who have not had sexual intercourse.
+This makes it an excellent choice for teens, or smaller people, especially those who have not had sexual intercourse.

 - The low cervix model has one of the shortest lengths of all period cups, making it an excellent choice for those with a very low cervix who want a cup with a “normal capacity.
 The capacity of 30 ml is on par with the “normal” cups out there like the Diva Cup or the Moon Cup.

 - For those who’ve figured out how to insert it correctly, it really doesn’t leak.